singhst/learn-spark/README.md

 #### Data example of `Iterator[pd.DataFrame]`

-Sure!
-Here's an example of how you might use an `Iterator[pd.DataFrame]` in practice.
+Example of how you might use an `Iterator[pd.DataFrame]` in practice.
 Let's say you have a list of pandas DataFrames, each representing a chunk of data.
 You can create an iterator over these DataFrames and process them one by one.

 ```python
 import pandas as pd